 What is sciatica?

-If there is one word which is more widely used when it comes to back pain is sciatica.
-Every one now claims they have sciatica but what exactly is sciatica?
+It’s a word that is widely used when it comes to describing back and leg pain, but what exactly is sciatica?
 And how different is it from back pain?

-Sciatica gets it origin from the sciatic nerve which runs from the lower mid back to the back of the leg.
-It is the longest and probably the biggest nerve in the body.
-The term sciatica essentially means that there is pain radiating from your spine to the back of the legs.
+Sciatica gets it origin from the sciatic nerve which begins at the roots of the last three vertebrae of the lower back, L3 to L5, the roots come together in your gluteal or buttocks area and then travels down back of the leg, slits again behind the knee and continues to the feet.
+It is considered the biggest single nerve in the body.
+The term sciatica means that this nerve is inflamed or irritated medically know n as neuritis which can cause pain that can radiate from your spine to the back of the leg or feel like the pain is just in the leg itself.
 Whenever back pain radiates to the back of the legs, the term sciatica is used.
 Sciatica is not a diagnosis but just a symptom.
 In the majority of cases, the cause of sciatica is a herniated disk- meaning that the nerve is being pinched by the vertebra in the spinal column.

 The symptoms of sciatica are pretty straight forward.
 The majority of individuals will complain of sudden sharp pain shooting from the mid back into the back of the thigh.
 This pain may radiate all the way below the back of the knee and end at the ankle.
 The pain is quite intense and uncomfortable.
 At the first sign of sciatica, most individuals will be disabled.
 There are some fortunate individual who only get a mild ache or a sharp pain in the buttock area.
 At other times, the sciatic nerve when compressed can present like a sudden electric shock which is painful.
 The pain of sciatica is generally worsened with any posture or condition that compresses the nerve.
 Sitting on a chair or lifting weights can worsen the pain.
 On the other hand, lying on flat surface eases the pain.
 In most cases, only one leg is affected.
 It is very rare for sciatica to occur in both legs at the same time.